ODE TO STEPHEN COLBERT - THE ULTIMATE PERSONA

-In our day-to-day – we want to be connected to our colleagues.
-We want to know the real person – this is where true connection happens: essence to essence.
-And it is from this connection that we are super productive.
+In our day-to-day, we want to be connected to our colleagues.
+We want to know the real person – this is where true connection happens: heart to heart.
+And it is from this connection that we are super-productive.

 Create a culture where you encourage everyone to be real.
 Here’s why:

-- Our ego is the #1 reason we don’t feel our feelings.
-Conscious and Mindful Leaders know letting our emotions flow at work is crucial to connection, creativity and our health.
+Our ego is the #1 reason we don’t feel our feelings.
+Conscious Leaders know that letting our emotions flow at work is crucial to connection, innovation, productivity, and our health.

-- We waste a huge amount of energy trying to be someone we are not – re-channel that energy to innovation and productivity.
+We waste a huge amount of energy trying to be someone we are not – re-channel that energy into innovation and productivity.

-- Saying the ultimate no – to your ego, to the mind chatter – puts you in the drivers seat of your actions.
+Saying the ultimate no – to your ego and to your mind chatter – puts you in the driver’s seat of your actions.

 Conscious Leaders know that authentic interactions are the number one priority to keeping people connected.